jensoncs/go-zero-to-hero/README.md

 * goroutines are multiplexed to fewer no of os threads.

-go routines communicating throgh channel.
+go routines communicating through channel.

 channels will prevent race condition.